LisaMcCormack/CV/README.md

 #### Teamwork

 I firm believer in the effectiveness of Agile, I enjoy being part of a team that collaborates and communicates closely.
-My experience being a teacher has exposed me numerous times to large groups of different personalities and this means that I have a flexible approach to dealing with the variety of people that I work with and am quick to see the positive side.
+My experience being a teacher has given me insight into group dynamics and I have a flexible approach to dealing with co-workers and am quick to see the positive side.

+#### Problem Solving

+The ability to think analytically, perservere and take a problem and break it down into smaller solvable ones is the key to good software development.

 ## Education